RobertARandolph/AdmiralBumbleBee.com/_posts/2020-02-01-20-things-I-hate-about.md

 It's wonderful to be focused on the mixer and instantly jump to _exactly where you want_ in the song, without error and without listening or touching your mouse.

+**EDIT* - A user has pointed out that you can manual assign locators via Key/MIDI assignment.
+Great!
+Except it has to be done every time that you add a locator.
+If you delete a locator then the key assignment is deleted too.

 # 13 Setting playhead while automation is showing is a great way to accidentally create automation